kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

     ```
     1. Verify that running `bash scripts/build-and-run.sh all` shows one passing test (my_test) that contains the business logic for an Ethereum single node network

-## Implement an Advanced Test which test and Ethereum Private Network with Multiple Nodes
+## Implement an advanced test which tests execution of a smart contract on a multiple-node Ethereum network

-1. Create a private Ethereum test network in Kurtosis with multiple nodes, that uses `Clique consensus` as proof of authority and that is previously set in the genesis block, with a signer account.
+1. Create a multiple-node private Ethereum testnet in Kurtosis.
-    1. Add `my_advance_test` in the test list, that the testsuite will be executed, inside the `my_testsuite.go` file
+    1. Add the advanced test object in `my_advanced_test_.go` to the testsuite object in `my_testsuite.go`.
-    1. Setup a bootnode first
+    1. Setup an Ethereum bootnode for the advanced test.
         1. Implements the Setup() method of the test `my_advanced_test_.go` in order to start the Ethereum private network with multiple nodes
             1. In your preferred IDE, open the advanced Ethereum test `my_advanced_test` at `testsuite/testsuite_impl/my_advanced_test/my_advanced_test.go`
             1. Add the service to the testsuite's network